dietercastel/business-card/README.md

 # business-card
 The starting point of this template is [this one](https://www.sharelatex.com/templates/other/business-card) provided by [ShareLaTeX](https://www.sharelatex.com) and originally made by [Karol Koziol](http://www.karol-koziol.net/tex/).
+Feel free to (re-)use, fork, modify and contribute to this project as long as you reference the original author(s) if you do so.
+This in accordance with the Apache 2.0 License included in this repository.

 # QR Code and MeCard support
 This template supports adding a QR Code that contains the MeCard format so adding a contact to your phone is very easy.